grouparoo/grouparoo/README.md

 ## Environment Variables and API Keys

 Grouparoo needs to connect to a few services to run.
-When developing locally (`NODE_ENV=development` or not set), we will load in any variables you have defined in a `core/.env` file.
+When developing locally (`NODE_ENV=development` or not set), we will load in any variables you have defined in a `.env` file in your "app" directory.
 Otherwise, these variables are to be set by your runtime environment/host.

 **General Settings**